Verify XAdES

 XAdES (XML Advanced Electronic Signatures) is defined by ETSI EN 319 132 and builds on the W3C XMLDSig standard.
 Chaindoc runs your file through the EU Digital Signature Service (DSS) library to validate it against these rules.

 Recomputes the signed hash after XML canonicalization (C14N) to confirm nothing in the document changed after it was signed.
+This same XAdES signature can also travel bundled inside an ASiC container.

 Traces the signer's certificate back to a trusted root and checks its revocation status through CRL and OCSP responders.